-- 1. Provide students with the opportunity to develop specific knowledge, skills and values relevant to the context of health and social care. - 2.
+- 1. Provide students with the opportunity to develop specific knowledge, skills and values relevant to the context of mental health and social care of individuals with mental health issues. - 2.
 Provide opportunities for students to develop key skills to prepare for employment and lifelong learning and/or further study. - 3.
 Develop students' appreciation and application of the core values underpinning care practice - 4.
-Promote critical reflection and reflexive practice. - 5.
-Critically engage students in the social, cultural, moral, legal and political context of health and social care work - 6.
-Develop an analytical and critical approach to problem solving - 7.
-Enable students to assess, plan, implement and make sound judgements in care delivery in accordance with the core values of health and social care work - 8.
-Develop students interpersonal and communication skills and enable students to identify, use and communicate relevant information effectively - 9.
-Further develop skills and strategies necessary for partnership working with a range of service users, services, professionals and groups across the care sectors
+Promote reflection and reflective practice. - 5.
+Critically engage students in the social, cultural, moral, legal and political context of mental health work - 6.
+Develop an analytical approach to problem solving - 7.
+Enable students to assess, plan, implement and make sound judgements in care delivery in accordance with the core values of mental health - 8.
+Develop students' interpersonal and communication skills and enable students to identify, use and communicate relevant information effectively

+9. Further develop skills and strategies necessary for partnership working with a range of service users, services, professionals and groups across the care sectors